telerik/winforms-docs/controls/slideview/data-binding.md

 >note The mapping is a class used to connect a property from the visual element (Template) to the data bound object that is currently selected.
 The property type of the element and the data bound object must match.

 >important When the types of the mapped property and the property of the visual element do not match the **MappedPropertyUpdating** event has to be used to convert the value type to the visual element property type.
 If not converted, the property will not be mapped.
-In example below the mapped property is of type Integer(Id), but the visual element property is of type String(Text) and in the MappedPropertyUpdating event we convert the value to string type and format the string.
+In the example below the mapped property is of type Integer(Id), but the visual element property is of type String(Text), and in the MappedPropertyUpdating event we convert the value to string type and format the string.

 {{source=..\SamplesCS\SlideView\SlideViewBinding.cs region=DataBinding}}
 {{source=..\SamplesVB\SlideView\SlideViewBinding.vb region=DataBinding}}